CATOCHE/Test-Repository1/README.md

 # Test-Repository1
 Testing

-CHanging Readme for testing.
+Changing Readme for testing.

-CHanging readme from within github.
+Changing readme from within Github.

+This is got Github-5 and has to be right.